GS Bridging Ceremonies

-It is a very important part of a girls transition through Girl Scouts.
+It is a very important part of a girls transition through scouts.
 They should be a fun and memorable moment for everyone.
-The girls celebrate their growth and achievements, and acknowledge they are ready for the new adventures and responsibilities that being a Junior Girl Scout offers.
+The girls celebrate their growth and achievements, and acknowledge they are ready for the new adventures and responsibilities that being a Junior offers.

 Make a Wish in the Fairy Well